An interdisciplinary minor allows you to explore a special interest and have a more enriching experience at the University of North Texas.

-UNT offers the only Jewish and Israel Studies Program at a public university in the Dallas-Fort Worth region and will:
+UNT offers the only Jewish and Israel Studies Program at a public university in the Dallas-Fort Worth region.
+The program will:

 We also award numerous scholarships to qualified students and bring multiple speakers to campus, primarily from Israel.

-This field of study dates to the 1960s.
-It examines the social, cultural, political and economic experience of Mexican Americans, who currently comprise 11 percent of Americans.
+This field of study dates to the 1960s and examines the social, cultural, political and economic experience of Mexican Americans, who currently comprise 11 percent of Americans.

 You'll gain increased knowledge of Mexican Americans' historical contributions and past, present and future political needs.

-In its near future and beyond in the 21st century, Texas faces a Mexican American (and Latino) demographic majority.
-This makes Mexican American Studies relevant and practical to public policy in every way.
+Texas is growing toward a Mexican American (and Latino) demographic majority, making Mexican American Studies relevant and practical to public policy in every way.

 We're the only university in the southern United States that offers a minor and a concentration in this rapidly growing area of study.
 Course work focuses on why violence occurs and how conflicts may be brought to an earlier and less destructive conclusion.
-You can study subjects focusing on terrorism, interstate and civil war, ethnic conflict, peacekeeping, mediation and human rights among others.
+You can study subjects focusing on terrorism, interstate and civil war, ethnic conflict, peacekeeping, mediation, and human rights among others.
 Acceptable courses in each area can be found at peacestudies.unt.edu.